 - Don’t wait to shovel until after the snow, as you might prevent the formation of ice if you’re quick

-- Add gravel or sand to your driveway or other icy areas, as this breaks ice up
+- Add gravel or sand to your driveway or other icy surfaces, as this breaks ice up

-- Walk slowly yet concertedly; this goes for caretakers as well
+- Walk slowly yet deliberately; this goes for caregivers as well

-- Make sure your senior has shoes with grooved soles made of rubber
+- Make sure your family member has shoes with grooved soles made of rubber

 - Consider staying in until conditions improve

-In this article, I will dive deeper into the above safety tips to keep your senior–and yourself–upright in icy conditions.
-I’ll also discuss how to fall safely if you must.
-You’re not going to want to miss it.
+In this article, I’ll take a closer look into the above safety tips to help keep older people from a fall accident in icy conditions.
+I’ll also discuss how to fall safely if you must, so keep reading!

 How Do You Stop Yourself From Slipping On Ice?

 Ice doesn’t discriminate by age.
-Anyone, including yourself and the senior in your life, could slip and fall on black ice in parking lots or slippery sidewalks.
+Anyone, from younger people through senior citizens, could slip and fall on black ice in parking lots or slippery sidewalks.

 Per the information in the intro, let’s talk in more detail how to prevent slips on ice.